 - As a lightbox

-For photographers, the LACK can be easily transformed into a very useful lightbox.
+For photographers, the IKEA LACK side table can be easily transformed into a very useful lightbox.
 See how it’s done.

 - As a mobile standing desk

 If you have lots of audio equipment, you’ll love this sturdy rack with modern style and clean lines.
 See more.

 This is not an easy hack.
 Charles made this from multiple LACK side tables, cut into half and filled with expanding insulation foam and covered with latex paint (for waterproofing).
 See the details.